-Creating a mentally healthy workplace is vital for the modern business.
+Creating a mentally healthy workplace is vital for all organisations today.

-A mentally healthy workplace is one that encourages its employees to stay well and supports those who are experiencing mental health challenges.
-Creating such a workplace can require some major cultural shifts as well as small yet effective steps on a day-to-day basis.
+A mentally healthy workplace is one that encourages its workers to stay well and supports those who are experiencing mental health challenges.
+This may require some major cultural shifts, as well as small yet effective steps on a day-to-day basis.

 Educate the leadership team